nomath4u/radiusnetworks.github.io/proximitykit/webbeacon/index.md

 ![Add Beacon Metadata](add-beacon-metadata.png)

-Just repete this process for the other two beacons, setting a different minor value and url for each.
+Just repeat this process for the other two beacons, setting a different minor value and url for each.

-Lets go ahead and download the framework and config file for Xcode.
+Let's go ahead and download the framework and config file for Xcode.

 ![download framework](download-framework.png)
 ![download plist](download-plist.png)